-With school being a nearly universal rite-of-passage for youth, it’s little wonder that so many artists for so many decades have written about songs about school.
-The topics vary – from teachers, to pride, to girls, to academics, to emotions about education – but what stays the same is how each generation finds its ways of highlighting its experiences and memories of this cherished institution.
-Here are ten of the top songs about school – which are your favorites?
+With school being a nearly universal rite-of-passage for youth, it’s little wonder that so many artists for so many decades have written songs about school.

+The topics vary, from teachers, to pride, to girls, to academics, to emotions about education; but what stays the same is how each generation finds its ways of highlighting its experiences and memories.
+Here are ten of the top songs about school.

 The woeful student in this song claims to not know much about history, biology, science, French, trigonometry, geography, algebra … or really any academic subject in school.
 But all the charm in this 1960 classic arises from the claim that despite his academic shortcomings, he knows that he’s in love.
 And even though he hasn’t mastered school, the world will still be a wonderful place if his love is reciprocated.
 Sweet, isn’t it?

 No list of songs about school would be complete without at least one song declaring the virtues of school pride, and few songs so eloquently put it as “Be True To Your School.”
 The lyrics equate being “true” to one’s school to being faithful in a dating relationship and give multiple illustrations, such as how they’re proud to wear their school’s letter on their jacket and proclaiming how their school is number one in state.
 The song isn’t about academics so much as it is about home, identity, and community.

 This touching song alludes to a variety of areas a young man may come into conflict with, but the first verse focuses entirely on the school experience.
 Even though “I used to get mad at my school / The teachers who taught me weren’t cool / You’re holding me down” kicks off the song, the refrain “It’s getting better all the time” coupled with the countermelody falsetto “I can’t complain” suggests that this is a song about growing up and changing perspectives as much as it is complaining about school.